 Whatever your academic background, professional profile and aims, you can find many programmes globally which will fit your needs perfectly and give you a cutting edge in your future career progression.

-This two-part article is aimed at outlining some of the main pros and cons of the one-year and the two-year Master’s programmes in general.
+This two-part article is aimed at outlining some of the main pros and cons of one-year vs two-year Master’s programmes in general.

 One-year Master’s programmes:

 One of the main advantages of the one-year programme is undeniably the fact that it is, well, short!
 This is a particularly appreciated feature by people who are taking time off from work, because even though they are investing time and money in their post-graduate studies, the relatively short duration of such programmes allows them to get back to their careers quickly.
 In this sense, another crucial benefit of the one-year programme is that participants who already have some professional experience will have considerably less forfeited salary during the time of their studies.
 In other words, if you leave your job to do a Master’s, not only do you pay your tuition and living expenses but you are also not earning what you would if you didn’t go to school.
 In this scenario, the one-year option is clearly better.

 Furthermore, when it comes to paying your dues, good quality education is always a serious investment.
 In this sense, a one-year Master’s will be much lighter on your wallet, or alternatively, will leave you with a smaller debt post graduation, which you will be able to pay back much faster.